eclipse-zenoh/zenoh-c/docs/api.rst

 .. c:struct:: z_target_t

-  Which amongst the matching queryables should be target of a :c:func:`z_query`.
+  Which amongst the matching queryables should be target of a :c:func:`get`.

   .. c:member:: z_target_t_Tag tag;